prosyslab/bayesmith-artifact/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5890313.svg)](https://doi.org/10.5281/zenodo.5890313)

-A research artifact submitted to ICSE 2022.
-The corresponding paper is *Learning Probabilistic Models for Static Analysis Alarms, H. Kim, M. Raghothaman, K. Heo*.
+This is the artifact of the paper *Learning Probabilistic Models for Static Analysis Alarms* to appear in ICSE 2022.

 ## 1. Getting started
 ### System requirements
-To run the experiments that were reported in the paper, we used a 64-core (Intel Xeon Processor Gold 6226R, 2.90 Ghz) machine with 128 GB of RAM with the 20.04 version of Ubuntu Linux.
+To run the experiments in the paper, we used a 64-core (Intel Xeon Processor Gold 6226R, 2.90 Ghz) machine with 128 GB of RAM and Ubuntu 20.04.
 We recommend to run the experiments with at least 10-core machine with 32 GB of RAM.

 ### Loading Docker image
-To launch a BayeSmith Docker container, run the following commands:
+We provide the artifact as a Docker image.
+To launch the BayeSmith Docker image, run the following commands:
 ```
 docker load < bayesmith.tar.gz
 docker run -it bayesmith
 ```
 It takes about 10 minutes to load the image.

-### Results shipped altogether
+### Notice
-The data obtained from the commands below that run either learning or inference are shipped in the Docker image.
+Most of the experiments take long time.
+For convinience, all the data obtained from the instructions below are already shipped in the Docker image.
+Also, we report the approximated running time of each instruction.
-In each section, we report the duration for those commands if manually executed.

 ---
 ## 2. Directory structure